h4rldev/animdl-tui/README.md

 ## News

-The latest version of animdl-tui will be released soon and will probably be the most stable as of rn.
+The latest version of animdl-tui has been released and will probably be the most stable release as of rn.

 > How to run: